aome510/spotify-player/doc/config.md

 Media control support (`enable_media_control` option) is enabled by default on Linux but disabled by default on MacOS and Windows.

 MacOS and Windows require **an open window** to listen to OS media event.
 As a result, `spotify_player` needs to spawn an invisible window on startup, which may steal focus from the running terminal.
-To interact with the `spotify-player`, which is run on the terminal, user will need to re-focus the terminal.
+To interact with `spotify-player`, which is run on the terminal, user will need to re-focus the terminal.
 Because of this extra re-focus step, the media control support is disabled by default on MacOS and Windows to avoid possible confusion for first-time users.

 ### Device configurations